The Gateway to the Lake

 The marina is also the place to visit for fishing charters or jet ski rentals.

 Bradford is the main beach in Milwaukee and the only beach guarded by lifeguards.
-Visit the Northpoint custard stand for frozen treats, or rent a cabana from the SURG group.
+Visit the nearby custard stand for frozen treats, or rent a cabana at the beach.

 The historic Lake Park is one of three parks designed by Frederick Law Olmsted.
 Climb the Northpoint Lighthouse for views across the city and lake; stroll over the Lion Bridges or play a round of golf at the par 3 course.
 Lake Park is also home to a Lawn Bowling Club, tennis courts and the Lake Park Bistro restaurant.
 Free concert series are held at the Summer Stage on Monday and Wednesday nights in the summer.